p4ali/Notes/coursera/FP_advanced.md

 * composition of these morphisms: If `g: A->B` and `f: B->C` are two morphisms, they can be composed, resulting in a morphism `f ○ g: A->C`.

 ### functor
-A functor is essentially a transformation between categories, so given categories C and D, a functor `F: C->D`:
+A functor is a mapping between categories.
+It sends objects to objects and morphisms to morphisms, all while preserving identities and composition.
+So given categories C and D, a functor `F: C->D`:
 * Maps any object A in C to `F(A)`, in D.
 * Maps morphisms `f:A->B in C to `F(f):F(A)->F(B)` in D.